Serbs of Zagreb: History

-In 1834 Hristifor Stanković, president of the Zagreb Orthodox Church municipality, built the first theater in Gradec.
+In 1834, Hristifor Stanković, president of the Zagreb Orthodox church municipality, built the first theater in Gradec.
 Poet Petar Preradović was a prominent participant of the Illyrian movement after whom today one of the city squares is named.
 Banker Atanas Popović was one of the founders of First Croatian Savings Bank.
-Father of Dejan Medaković, Bogdan Medaković was the Speaker of the Croatian Parliament from 1913 till 1918.
+Bogdan Medaković was the Speaker of the Croatian Parliament from 1913 till 1918.